 Choosing the best type of makeup remover can be a tricky task with all of the different products available.
 Due to our differences in skin types, there are certain types of makeup removers that might work better than others.
-As a general rule, it is a good idea to find a gentle makeup remover that is safe to use around the eyes, since many regular facial cleansers can be extremely irritating and drying to delicate skin around the eyes.
+As a general rule, it is a good idea to find a gentle makeup remover that is safe to use around the eyes, since many regular facial cleansers can be extremely irritating and drying to the delicate skin around the eyes.
 With this guide, you can have a better idea of what type of makeup remover might best suit your needs.

 Makeup Remover Wipes